How to Remove Weeds From a Newly Seeded Lawn

 Use a Weed Killer to Control Weeds

-Wait 6 to 8 weeks after seeding before using the weed killer treatment.
+Wait 6 to 8 weeks after seeding before using the weed killer treatment because it can damage the grass if applied too early.

-Avoid using an herbicide that contains glyphosate, as this may damage the surrounding grass.
-A selective herbicide is tailored specifically for killing or damaging certain broadleaf and grassy weeds while keeping the lawn’s grass safe.
+My recommendation is to avoid using an herbicide that contains glyphosate, as this may damage the surrounding grass.
+It’s better to use a selective herbicide because they’re tailored specifically for killing or damaging certain broadleaf and grassy weeds while keeping the lawn’s grass safe.

 Prevent Future Weed Growth